BhavikCpatel/shared-mat-module-demo/README.md

 Based on my analysis, I got **666.09 KB using the shared material module** vs **665.37 KB using material modules directly** in the sub modules.

+Todo: Need to check the impact of having too many material modules in one of the app module where other modules only uses few material modules [Hopefully, we should see a big difference in build size]

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.